MARTINEZ — Most high school parties in Martinez feature booze, weed, Ecstasy and acid, one Alhambra High senior said. Just some parties?

 "Unfortunately, the most effective way we get people's attention as to the importance and severity of these issues is through the pocketbook," the supervisor said.

-Even if the parents have no knowledge of the party and are out of
+Even if the parents have no knowledge of the party and are out of town, they could still be held liable.

 "Until someone is 18, the parents are still responsible for their behavior," said Emily Justice, Contra Costa's Friday Night Live program manager.